brotherzhafif/SMERB/README.md

 ## 📝 Description
 - A Multiplatform Business Manager Application For Small Medium And Enterprise Level Business
+- Easy To Use For Every People, From Who Just Start A Business Or An Expert

 ## ⏳ Features
 - Flexible Item Management
-- Local Database And Multiplatform DataSharing
+- Local Filebased Database (No Connection)
 - Support Convert Every Data Into Excel Files
 - Item Transaction And Detailed Payment Notes
-- Business Sales Over Time With Graphic Display
+- Business Sales Analytic Data With Graphic Display
+- Multiplatform Datasharing (Export Import Database)
 - Automatically Updates Everytime Data Has Been Changed

 ## 🖥️ Supported Platform